csa-teachers-help/getting-started/README.md

     - You can still use GitHub classroom and everything here
     - You will have to work with public repos only for your classroom

-**SPECIAL NOTE**
-As of April 2020, GitHub gave unlimited private repos and collaborators on private repos to everybody with a GitHub account.
+**Note: As of April 2020, GitHub gave unlimited private repos and collaborators on private repos to everybody with a GitHub account.
 This means that when selecting the "Free" tier for an organization you may not need to apply an "extra" coupon to that organization because they used to give you the "Team" tier for discounted.
 This "Team" tier was the lowest tier that offered unlimited private repos.
-However, now that "Free" does the coupon may not be needed.
+However, now that "Free" does the coupon may not be needed.**

-Basically what I am long-windedly saying is the steps 5 and 6 may no longer be relevant to new organizations made.
-I have not tested this idea as the organization I created and are using for the upcoming 2020/2021 school year were created and coupon applied 2 days before this news and feature was released.
+**Basically what I am long-windedly saying is the steps 5 and 6 may no longer be relevant to new organizations made.
+I have not tested this idea as the organization I created and are using for the upcoming 2020/2021 school year were created and coupon applied 2 days before this news and feature was released.**

 ### Ideas for how to use a repo for the classroom
 - A way to distribute notes/lessons